 Prior to joining the CH-UH School District, Dr. Dixon served in the Saginaw Public Schools as Deputy Superintendent for Teaching & Learning from 2010 to 2014.
 She designed and facilitated a comprehensive redesign of the school district as the head of the superintendent’s Academic Task Force.
 She was responsible for the redesigning and implementing of the district’s Title I program, Current Instructional Design, School Improvement Process, and strategic planning process.
 Additionally, she developed a new administrator evaluation system, and spearheaded the district’s plan to gain authorization of its International Baccalaureate Middle Years Program.

 Before her work in Saginaw, Dr. Dixon was an administrator in the Columbus (OH) City Schools from 2001 to 2010.
 As principal for Columbus Alternative High School, she focused on increasing educational access and achievement, particularly among minority students.
 She substantially increased minority enrollment in the International Baccalaureate Diploma program and Advanced Placement courses, while also overhauling the school’s discipline plan, reducing student referrals by 20%.
 Under her leadership, CAHS was named a U.S. News & World Report Best High School from 2008 to 2010.
 Earlier, as an assistant principal in the district, she was responsible for facilitating professional development, grant writing, and administering literacy and numeracy programs.

 She began her professional career as an instructor at the University of Akron, before becoming an assistant principal with the Akron City Schools.

-After college, she pursued graduate studies in education at the University of Akron, from which she received three Master of Arts degrees (Sociology, Educational Administration, and Secondary Education), and a Doctor of Education degree in Educational Administration.
+After college, she pursued graduate studies in education at the University of Akron, from which she received three masters of arts degrees (Sociology, Educational Administration, and Secondary Education) and a Doctor of Education degree in Educational Administration.
 Her doctoral thesis was an analysis of the impact of middle school teacher beliefs.